man-group/sparrow/docs/source/typed_array.md

 | crbegin | Returns a reverse iterator to the beginning |
 | rend    | Returns a reverse iterator to the end       |
 | crend   | Returns a reverse iterator to the end       |

+These methods return iterators that dereference to `nullable<const T&>`.

 Example: